RARE-PEPES/wp-rarepepes/README.md

 1. Upload the plugin files to the `/wp-content/plugins/rare-shortcodes` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

+## Development
+The Gulp dev setup works on Node 16.10.0 and not Node 18.

 ## Changelog